 * Average unsecured debt anticipated to be written off for IVAs approved between 1 January 2020 and 31 December 2020 is £10,568, based upon successful completion.

 An IVA is a legal agreement between you and your creditors.
 It generally lasts up to five or six years and is designed to help repay what you can through affordable monthly payments.
-When the arrangement ends, any unsecured debts in the IVA which aren’t repaid are written off.
+When the arrangement completes, any unsecured debts in the IVA which aren’t repaid are written off by your creditors.

 You can estimate how much debt you could write off with this solution using our IVA calculator.